-We have shown that biases in the soil heat flux lead to a degradation in the skill of simulations of fog in a sub-km 378 scale NWP model.
-Using an alternative soil thermal conductivity parametrisation reduces the bias in the soil heat flux 379 and typically improves the surface temperature and fog evolution.
-Previous studies have highlighted the sensitivity 380 of fog simulations in a 1D context that do not include advection and any heterogeneity in soil properties (Bergot and 381 Guedalia, 1994; Steeneveld and de Bode, 2018).
-We have shown for our four cases and various locations that the 382 specification of the soil thermal conductivity can lead to a change in fog onset time of between 30 minutes and 5 383 hours depending on the case.
-This is broadly in agreement with the up to 8 hour change in fog onset time found by 3.84 Bergot and Guedalia (1994).
-We have demonstrated the critical importance of the soil parametrisations in recently 385 developed sub-km scale models as well as in the 1D context found in previous studies.
+We have shown that biases in the soil heat flux lead to a degradation in the skill of simulations of fog in a sub-km scale NWP model.
+Using an alternative soil thermal conductivity parametrisation reduces the bias in the soil heat flux and typically improves the surface temperature and fog evolution.
+Previous studies have highlighted the sensitivity of fog simulations in a 1D context that do not include advection and any heterogeneity in soil properties (Bergot and Guedalia, 1994; Steeneveld and de Bode, 2018).
+We have shown for our four cases and various locations that the specification of the soil thermal conductivity can lead to a change in fog onset time of between 30 min and 5 hr, depending on the case.
+This is broadly in agreement with the change in fog onset time of up to 8 hr found by Bergot and Guedalia (1994).
+We have demonstrated the critical importance of the soil parametrisations in recently developed sub-km scale models, as well as in the 1D context found in previous studies.

 Other aspects of the model may also impact the soil heat flux.
-One aspect that impacts the soil thermal con-387 ductivity and that can impact fog simulations is the soil moisture (Guedalia and Bergot, 1994; Maronga and Bosveld, 388 2017).
+One aspect that impacts the soil thermal conductivity and can impact fog simulations is the soil moisture (Guedalia and Bergot, 1994; Maronga and Bosveld, 2017).
 We examined the MetUM soil moisture and found no systematic biases.
-A negative soil moisture bias, which 389 was seen in IOP17 and IOP18 and half the sites for IOP12, would result in a smaller soil thermal conductivity and 390 smaller soil heat flux.
-As the soil heat flux is systematically too large, the soil moisture errors were concluded not to be 391 the cause.
-Additionally, IOP1 with the Cox et al. (1999) scheme produced a surface temperature lower than observed 392 and it was the only case with an initial soil temperature bias indicating that in some cases the use of the Dharssi et al. 393 (2009) scheme could be compensating for errors in the initial soil temperature.
-This highlights the need for accurate 394 and representative soil measurements for data assimilation (Rémy and Bergot, 2009).
-395
+A negative soil moisture bias, which was seen in IOP17 and IOP18 and half the sites for IOP12, would result in a smaller soil thermal conductivity and smaller soil heat flux.
+As the soil heat flux is systematically too large, the soil moisture errors were concluded not to be the cause.
+Additionally, IOP1 with the Cox et al. (1999) scheme produced a surface temperature lower than observed and it was the only case with an initial soil temperature bias, indicating that in some cases the use of the Dharssi et al. (2009) scheme could be compensating for errors in the initial soil temperature.
+This highlights the need for accurate and representative soil measurements for data assimilation (Rémy and Bergot, 2009).